DDUSD · USD-Pegged Stablecoin · Built on DDCP · Deployed on Solana

 Stable.
 Private.
 Unfreezable.
 Open-source.

-The first stablecoin on Solana with no issuer freeze key.
-Amount and balance privacy via ZK ElGamal.
+The first stablecoin on Solana with no issuer freeze key and amount privacy on by default.
 Prospective GENIUS Act Permitted Payment Stablecoin Issuer applicant with the OCC.

 OCC Comment Letter Why we built this